 3. Completing the application form

-You will also need to provide a brief description of your fashion boutique and four product images.
+You will also need to describe your fashion boutique and four product images briefly.

-Make sure that your product images match the ASOS MArketplace’s photography standards to make sure that your application is approved.
+Tip: Ensure that your product images match the ASOS Marketplace’s photography standards to ensure that your application is approved.

 Great product images can create a huge impact.
-Use a good digital camera or your iPhone to capture good images.
+Use an excellent digital camera or your iPhone to capture good photos.
 You can even reach out to professional product image editing service providers who can edit all your images cheaply in no time.
-Such professional images attract the customers over the website as well as on social media.
+Such professional photos attract customers over the website and on social media.

 4. Creating a PayPal or Stripe account